Askov Finlayson

 Askov Finlayson is a Minneapolis-based fashion brand and outfitter featuring primarily menswear, men's outdoor apparel, gear and accessories.
 Askov Finlayson was founded in 2011 by Eric and Andrew Dayton, grandsons of Bruce Dayton and sons of Minnesota governor Mark Dayton.

+Etymology

 Askov Finlayson is derived from a combination of the names of two small towns, Askov and Finlayson, in east-central Minnesota who share a freeway exit on Interstate 35, Exit 195.

-In 2014, Askov Finlayson was named by Esquire as a Best Men's Store in America.
-In 2015, GQ named it among The 10 Best Menswear Stores in America.
+History

+In 2014, Askov Finlayson was named by Esquire to the list of "The 11 Best Men's Stores In America".
+In 2015, GQ named it among "The Top 10 Men's Stores in America".
+In 2017-2018, as the company began shifting to making and selling its own outdoor gear, the company hired Adam Fetcher, a former Patagonia executive and spokesman for President Obama, to develop an innovative climate positive impact model – launched with the name "Give 110%" – in which the company would calculate the social cost of its global carbon footprint and donate 110% of that amount to support climate change solutions.
 In January 2019, Askov Finlayson’s North Loop store closed, for the company to focus on its own product development and stop selling third-party brands.
 In November 2019, Askov Finlayson was relaunched as a direct-to-consumer outerwear brand, to eliminate the retail markup and undercut competitors on price.